jcmartinez/drupalpro14/README.md

     drush qc --domain=d7.dev

 This will make the DrupalPro do its magic.
-When it's finished you'll have a complete drupal installation ready to go. to be able to access it throgh the host machine you'll have to add this line to you hosts file
+When it's finished you'll have a complete drupal installation ready to go. to be able to access it through the host machine you'll have to add this line to you hosts file

     192.168.33.10 d71.dev

 now you can access the newly created website by opening your browser and typing http://d7.dev. btw, this ip is configurable through the *vagrantfile* in your project's root.
 ## 3. Develop!

-Open your favourite IDE and point it at your source files, which awaits inside the *websites* folder of your project's root.
+Open your favorite IDE and point it at your source files, which awaits inside the *websites* folder of your project's root.

 #Working with vagrant
 ##1.
 Basic Actions